southern-cross-ai/ask-llms/README.md

 ![example](./pics/example.png)

-3. Run `main.py`.
+4. Run `main.py`.

-4. Responses from LLMs will be shown in your terminal.
-Q&As will be saved at the local paths.
+5. Responses from LLMs will be shown in your terminal, and will be saved at the local paths.
 For example:

 ![result_example](./pics/result_example.png)